zaidansani/thevault/content/the repository/cs2103t/notes/Quality Assurance.md

 > 2. You are not allowed to write any more of a unit test than is sufficient to fail, and compilation failures are failures
 > 3. You are not allowed to write any more production code than is sufficient to pass the one failing unit test.

+# Other techniques

+## Validation + Verification

+> [!note] Validation
+> Correctness of requirements

+> [!note] Verification
+> Correctness of implementation of requirements

+## Formal Verification

+> [!note] Formal verification
+> Use of mathematical techniques

+> [!success] Advantages
+> Formal verification can be used to prove absence of erros

+> [!failure] Disadvantages
+> - Only proves compliance with specification, not actual utility
+> - Expensive technique to administer (knowledge, specialised notations)